- Business valuation for Partnership disputes

 Do not hesitate to call to discuss any aspect that may require further Explanation or Elaboration.

-L.M.P.A also provide specialised Consultancy and Valuation services for Businesses, Pastoral, Horticultural, Farming, Mining, Marine industries, the Family Court, Divorce Settlements, Deceased Estates, Partnership resolution, Government, Construction, Engineering & members of the public, throughout Northern Australia.
+L.M.P.A also provide specialised Consultancy and Valuation services for Businesses, Pastoral, Horticultural, Farming, Mining, Marine industries, the Family Court, Divorce Settlements, Bankruptcy or Liquidations, Deceased Estates, Partnership resolution, Government, Construction, Engineering & members of the public, throughout Northern Australia.
 Whether Buying or selling contact L.M.P.A.
 BUSINESS SERVICES.

 WE MARKET & SELL UNIQUE BUSINESSES & REAL ESTATE